chkp-guybarak/terraform-azure-guy-test1/modules/management_new_vnet/README.md

-# Check Point CloudGuard IaaS Management Terraform deployment for Azure
+# Check Point CloudGuard Management Module - New  VNet

-This Terraform module deploys Check Point CloudGuard IaaS Management solution into a new Vnet in Azure.
+This Terraform module deploys Check Point CloudGuard Network Security Management solution into a new  VNet in Azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Virtual network